JNIM–ISSP war

 Clashes first broke out in March 2019, with attempted negotiations to reconnect the two groups occurring in the following June and October.
 By January 2020, the war between the two groups was in full swing, and 125 clashes had been reported between the two groups and 415 fighters killed on both sides between 2019 and 2021.
 These clashes took place in eastern Mali's Ménaka and Gao regions and northern Burkina Faso.
 JNIM seized control of territories in these areas formerly controlled by ISGS with the exception of a few pockets, but ISGS expanded further into Niger and eastern Burkina Faso.

 A significant operational difference between JNIM and ISGS is their civilian engagement strategy.
-According to Tammy Palacios, Senior Analyst & Manager of the Priority Sustainable Counterterrorism portfolio at the New Lines Institute and Modern War Institute at West Point Fellow – JNIM's territorial expansion is largely due to this civilian engagement strategy and differentiates the two groups in the region, in terms of their operational strategies.
+According to Tammy Palacios, senior analyst and manager of the Priority Sustainable Counterterrorism portfolio at the New Lines Institute and Modern War Institute at West Point Fellow, JNIM's territorial expansion is largely due to this civilian engagement strategy and differentiates the two groups in the region, in terms of their operational strategies.
 JNIM and ISGS are both lethal and do kill civilians, including by horrendous means such as beheading, but JNIM has demonstrated a more intentional restraint to killing civilians and have made civilian engagement core to their approach in maintaining and taking control of territory in the tri-state hot zone.
-Both JNIM and ISGS consider it a killable offense for a civilian[s] to share information or to collaborate with the other group or with state security or volunteer fighting forces and civilians are killed en masse for this offense – removed from transport busses at road checkpoints and killed, even killed at their places of domicile in the middle of the night.
+Both JNIM and ISGS consider it a killable offense for a civilian[s] to share information or to collaborate with the other group or with state security or volunteer fighting forces and civilians are killed en masse for this offense—removed from transport busses at road checkpoints and killed, even killed at their places of domicile in the middle of the night.

-In the ISGS' Ménaka offensive in 2022 and 2023, the group's attacks on minorities and civilians alleged to be sympathetic to JNIM killed hundreds of civilians, and forced thousands to flee elsewhere.
+In the ISGS's Ménaka offensive in 2022 and 2023, the group's attacks on minorities and civilians alleged to be sympathetic to JNIM killed hundreds of civilians, and forced thousands to flee elsewhere.
 The clashes have also created a weakness in both groups, allowing them to be attacked by French, Russian, Malian, Nigerien, and Burkinabe forces.